Makar Sankranti: Rajasthan and Western Madhya Pradesh (Malwa and Nimar)

 "Makar Sankrati" or "Sakraat" in the Rajasthani language is one of the major festivals in the state of Rajasthan.
 The day is celebrated with special Rajasthani delicacies and sweets such as pheeni (either with sweet milk or sugar syrup dipped), til-patti, gajak, kheer, ghevar, pakodi, puwa, and til-laddoo.

 Specially, the women of this region observe a ritual in which they give any type of object (related to household, make-up or food) to 13 married women.
 The first Sankranti experienced by a married woman is of significance as she is invited by her parents and brothers to their houses with her husband for a big feast.
 People invite friends and relatives (specially their sisters and daughters) to their home for special festival meals (called as "Sankrant Bhoj").
 People give out many kind of small gifts such as til-gud (jaggery), fruits, dry khichadi, etc. to Brahmins or the needy ones.

 Kite flying is traditionally observed as a part of this festival.
 On this occasion the sky in Jaipur and Hadoti regions is filled with kites, and youngsters engage in contests trying to cut each other's strings.

+In Malwa and Nimar region kite flying is popular during makar Sankranti.

-Tamil Nadu, Puducherry, and Sri Lanka
+Tamil Nadu and Puducherry

-It is a four-day festival in South India and Sri Lanka:
+It is a four-day festival in South India: